-This information applies to new units being stored waiting for startup or existing units that may be inoperative or in storage for four months or more.
+This information applies to new units being stored waiting for startup or to existing units that may be inoperative for an extended period of time.

-The chiller must be stored in a secure, dry location and protected from any damage or sources of corrosion while in storage.
-A Daikin Applied service representative must perform a leak test and visual inspection for any damage or unusual conditions affecting the unit on a minimum quarterly schedule, to be paid by the owner or contractor.
-Daikin Applied will not be responsible for any refrigerant loss during the storage time, for repairs to the unit during the storage period, or while moving the unit from the original location to a storage facility and back to any new installation location.
+The chiller must be stored in a dry location indoors and protected from any damage or sources of corrosion.
+A Daikin Applied service representative must perform an inspection and leak test of the unit on a minimum quarterly schedule, to be paid by the owner or contractor.
+Daikin Applied will not be responsible for any refrigerant loss during the storage time or for repairs to the unit during the period of storage, or while moving the unit from the original location to a storage facility and back to any new installation location.
 If there is concern about the possibilities of damage and loss of charge during storage, the customer can have the charge removed and stored in recovery cylinders.

-If the ambient temperature of the storage location is expected to exceed 130°F (54.4°C), then the refrigerant must be removed.
+If the ambient temperature of the storage location is expected to exceed 140°F (60°C), then the refrigerant must be removed.